Velocity centroid gradients for absorbing media: Alignment of velocity gradients and magnetic field

-We compare the magnetic field direction inferred from the VCGs to the actual direction (obtained directly from the simulations) of the magnetic field by projecting it to the plane of the sky:
+This method of calculating VCGs provides better accuracy and a more numerically robust approach than the G17 approach.
+We compare the magnetic field direction inferred from the VCGs to the actual direction (obtained directly from the simulations) of the magnetic field by projecting it on to the POS:

+Here, $z$ is measured along the LOS and the mean magnetic field is perpendicular to the LOS.
+In the case where the mean magnetic field is not perpendicular to the LOS, any measurement of the alignment decreases.
+Future work should analyse the effects of the LOS orientation in more detail.

+The VGT provides angle measurements (i.e. inferred directions of the magnetic field).
+In order to obtain the statistical properties of these angular measurements, we need to use circular statistics.
+Linear statistics will give an ambiguous or incorrect result due to the $2\pi$ periodicity intrinsic to angular data.
+To measure the spreads of the angle distributions, our primary tool will be the circular standard deviation, $S$.